top of page

 Taking a grip from the door handle, that feels icy cold against my palm, I push the door open briskly.
 If she could do this, so could I.

 The corvette looked even worse up close.
-The small information that had come thru was that this ship had got separated from the rest of the convoy.
+The small information that had come through was that this the ship had got separated from the rest of the convoy.
 Early this morning it had been seen, pushing steadily on, but still, no radio connection had been established, and now, I could see why.

-Before I could get the strength to step forward Hallie piped, ”There’s Alex!”
-And her hand left mine when she started to run toward the men who were coming down the small gangplank connecting the pier and the ship.
+Before I could get the strength to step forward Hallie piped, ”There’s Alex!” and her hand left mine when she started to run toward the men who were coming down the small gangplank connecting the pier and the ship.

 “Hallie, wait!”
 I darted after her but was stopped by two men carrying stretchers.
 I saw how Hallie’s pale yellow dress vanished under it as the girl just ducked, not bothering to go around.
-Surprised yells from the men carrying the injured one stopped quickly as they saw my stripes.
+Surprised yells from the men carrying the injured sailor stopped quickly as they saw my stripes.

-“Sorry Admiral, sir.”
-One of them said in haste, and I look down at their patient who is not my brother.
+“Sorry Admiral, sir.” one of them said in haste, and I look down at their patient who is not my brother.
 From the carrier's faces and how quickly they moved from my path, they knew exactly who I am and why I was here.

 “Alex!
 Alex!”
 I hear Hallie’s clear voice shout and my worry turns toward her.